Havarti Cheese vs Ricotta Cheese

 Milk Type and Treatment

-Information on the milk type and treatment for Havarti Cheese is not available.
-Ricotta Cheese is made with cow, sheep, or buffalo milk that is typically unknown.
+Havarti Cheese is made with cow milk that is typically pasteurized.
+Ricotta Cheese is made with cow, goat, sheep, or buffalo milk that is typically unknown.

 Composition and Texture